Scalable multiphoton generation from cavity-synchronized single-photon sources: Introduction and main results

-of the probability \tomas{${\cal P}_1$ of generating an individual photon on each of the $N$ channels independently,} times the \tomas{correlation} error $S_N$ introduced by the circuit.
+with \tomas{${\cal P}_1$ the probability of generating an individual photon \changeByMing{pulse} on each of the $N$ channels independently,} and $S_N$ the correlation error introduced by the synchronizing circuit.
 An ideal scheme should scale exponentially $(S_N=1)$, creating $N$ synchronous and completely uncorrelated photons.
 However, typical active demultiplexing schemes introduce errors that scale as} $S_N = \frac{1}{N}\left[ \eta^N+(N-1)\left(\frac{1-\eta}{N-1}\right)^N \right]$ \cite{lenzini_active_2017}, where $\eta$ characterizes the switching efficiency.
 Imperfect switching is a critical issue in any large photonic circuit \cite{li_resource_2015}, but even in the limit of lossless switches ($\eta=1$), the demultiplexing scheme introduces a \tomas{detrimental factor} $S_N=1/N$ to the scaling in Eq.~(\ref{scalingwithN}).
-This can significantly limit the achievable $N$-photon efficiencies in practical applications such as boson sampling.
+This can significantly limit the achievable $N$-photon \changeByMing{generation rates} in practical applications \changeByMing{requiring $N\gg 1$} such as \tomram{single-photon} boson sampling.

-In this work, we \jj{propose a scheme to synchronize deterministic SPSs and generate $N$ photons with a negligible correlation error $S_N\approx 1$.
+In this work, we \jj{propose a scheme to synchronize deterministic SPSs and generate $N$ photons with \changeByMing{a nearly} negligible correlation error $S_N\approx 1$.
 The emitters reside in a \textit{bad} cavity, and interact both with the common electromagnetic mode and with independent waveguides [cf.~Fig.~\ref{fig:setup}]}.
 A strong \jj{coherent drive acting on the cavity excites the emitters in} a perfectly synchronized way. \jj{When the drive ends, all emitters relax, producing individual photons that are collected by the waveguides.
-If the emitters relax faster than the timescale of cavity-mediated correlations, the photons are nearly independent and approach the state $\ket{\psi_N}.$ In a thorough study,} we identify the optimal parameter conditions to suppress residual cavity-mediated interactions and super-radiance.
-Using master equation and quantum trajectories (QT) simulations, we characterize the performance and scaling of the \jj{synchronized \tomas{multiphoton generation}, accounting for} imperfections and realistic noise sources.
-In particular, we find that the $N$-photon efficiency $P_N$ scales exponentially as in Eq.~(\ref{scalingwithN}), \tomas{except for an almost negligible} quadratic deviation in $N$,
+If the emitters relax faster than the timescale of cavity-mediated correlations, the photons are nearly independent and approach the state $\ket{\psi_N}$.
+In a thorough study,} we identify the optimal parameter conditions to suppress residual cavity-mediated interactions and super-radiance.
+Using master equation and quantum trajectories simulations, we characterize the performance and scaling of the \jj{synchronized \tomas{multiphoton generation}, accounting for} imperfections and realistic noise sources.
+In particular, we find that the \changeByMing{probability $P_N$ of producing the $N$-photon state $\ket{\psi_N}$ in Eq.~(\ref{nphotonState})} scales nearly exponentially,